anthares101/write-ups-page/docs/TryHackMe!/YearOfTheJellyfish.md

 So i got and idea and looks like im not the first with this problem.
 Looks like the shells are not comming back because some kind of firewall (more about this at the end) so i will need to use the webshell to spawn a full `pty`.

 - First i will use the RCE i got to upload or generate a `cmd.php` page that will work with `GET` requests
 - I will use the `tty-from-php-python.py` program.
-I got from [here](https://s4vitar.github.io/ttyoverhttp/#) and modified some parts.
+I got it from [here](https://s4vitar.github.io/ttyoverhttp/#) and modified some parts.
 I know is a spanish site but im spanish, just go to the end of the article que check the code.
-- Once the program is executed first run: `script /dev/null -c bash` and got a pty (Thanks god)
+- Once the program is executed first run: `script /dev/null -c bash` to get a pty (Thanks god)

 ### Enumerate, enumerate...